panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 On the other side, `hero.realName !== undefined` is `false`, which indicates the `realName` is missing.

-I've been comparing with `undefined` to detect the existence of property for quite some time.
-It's a cheap and dirty approach.
+Comparing with `undefined` to detect the existence of property is a cheap and dirty approach.

 Note that this approach can generate a false-negative.
 If the property exists, but has `undefined` value (case, however, rarely happening), comparing against `undefined` evaluates incorrectly to `false`: